 - Get off the tourist boardwalks on invigorating hikes tailored to your ability level

 We will meet you in Bozeman after lunch, either at the airport or at the LARK Hotel.
 We'll immediately undertake the 90-minute drive to Gardiner, the small town serving as the northern gateway to Yellowstone, where we'll check into our hotel, deposit our luggage, and do a short introduction to the tour.
 We'll then head into the park to visit the Mammoth Hot Springs area.
-But before we get to the hot springs, we'll take a hike up Bunsen Peak or on the more moderate Beaver Ponds Trail.
+But before we get to the hot springs, we'll take a hike up Bunsen Peak (4.4 miles round trip with 1,345 ft. elevation gain) or on the more moderate Beaver Ponds Trail (5 mile loop with 550 ft. elevation gain).
 As the crowds wane along with the day, we'll spend an hour wandering the boardwalks around Mammoth Hot Springs, admiring the beautiful colors and bubbling mud pots.
 We'll then return to Gardiner for a Montana-style meal in a nearby restaurant.

 Today is our main travel day, as we drive the Grand Loop of Yellowstone and visit all the major hotspots.
 We'll gaze upon Grand Prismatic hot spring, which has almost every color of the rainbow.
-Next, we'll ditch the van to hike to Mystic Falls, where the Little Firehole River drops down from the Madison Plateau.
+Next, we'll ditch the van to hike to Mystic Falls, where the Little Firehole River drops down from the Madison Plateau (3 miles round trip with 800 ft. elevation gain).
+If you want a longer hike, we can add in another 2 miles to view neighboring Fairy Falls.
 Lunch will be on your own in the Old Faithful Lodge, after which we will watch Old Faithful erupt and take a tour of the many smaller nearby geysers.
 In the afternoon, we'll continue around the loop to the West Thumb geothermal area, which includes Fishing Cone, a hot spring in Yellowstone Lake in which visitors cooked fish immediately after catching them.
 We'll continue on the loop drive to the Grand Canyon of the Yellowstone and take a walk to view the impressive Upper and Lower Falls.
 It is then on to Canyon Lodge for a casual dinner in the eatery, a visit to the museum, and then an evening drive through the Hayden Valley to see if we can spot wildlife.
 As the sun falls, we'll head back to Gardiner after a long but productive day in the park.

 This morning we'll sleep in, relax, and depart on a more leisurely schedule after breakfast.
 Our destination for the day is the amazing Lamar Valley, which is home to the largest herds of ungulates (hooved animals such as bison, elk, and deer) and the predators such as wolves that are near them.
-We'll start off with a hike, perhaps up Specimen Ridge or up Rose Creek to look for the pen used to release the wolves reintroduced to the park in 1995.
+We'll start off with a hike, perhaps up Specimen Ridge or up Rose Creek to look for the pen used to release the wolves reintroduced to the park in 1995 (3 miles round trip with 800 ft. elevation gain).
 We'll pack a lunch so we can eat on the trail.
 In the afternoon, we'll continue our drive through the Lamar Valley to look for wildlife.
 The Lamar Valley is actually one of the best places in the world to see wolves in the wild.
-We'll head back to Gardiner for our final dinner together and a night of well-deserved sleep.
+We can also take another hike to Trout Lake, situated in a beautiful bowl at the base of Mount Hornaday (2.2 miles round trip with 200 ft. elevation gain), before heading back to Gardiner for our final dinner together and a night of well-deserved sleep.

 This morning we'll get our exercise with a short hike and if there is interest, we can visit a natural hot spring in the area for some outdoor soaking.
 We'll head back to the hotel to shower and check out before leaving for Bozeman and the airport.Book this Tour